-In this paper, we have comprehensively studied the problem of online full-parameter self-calibration for visual-inertial navigation in order to achieve accurate and robust estimation performance.
-We have first investigated different IMU intrinsic model variants which uses different parameterizations to account for scale correction, axis misalignment and g-sensitivity.
-These variants encompass commonly-used inertial models in practice.
-Along with the inertial intrinsics, we have examined the full visual measurement model that accounts for full IMUcamera spatial-temporal parameters including RS readout time.
+the full visual measurement model that accounts for full IMUcamera spatial-temporal parameters including RS readout time.
 Based on these models, we have performed the observability analysis for linearized VINS with full self-calibration to show that it truly has only 4 unobservable directions corresponding to global yaw and global translation, while all the calibration parameters are observable given fully excited motions, thus reassuring the intuitions assumed in the literature.
 Moreover, we have for the first time identified the basic degenerate motion patterns for IMU/camera intrinsics, whose combination would still cause unobservable directions.

 More importantly, we have developed the MSCKF-based VINS estimator with full self-calibration.
 With that, we have performed extensive simulation analysis and real-world experimental validations to verify our observability and degenerate motion analysis.
 Solely based on our analysis and validations, we have offered our self-calibration recommendations.
 While in general online self-calibration can improve the VINS robustness and accuracy, online IMU intrinsic calibration is risky due to its dependence on the motion profile to ensure observability.
-For example, in the case of autonomous (ground) vehicles, most trajectories have degenerate motions, thus not recommending online calibration of IMU intrinsics for under-actuated robots.
+For example, in the case of autonomous (ground) vehicles, most trajectories have degenerate motions, thus we do not recommending online calibration of IMU intrinsics for under-actuated robots.
 By contrast, in the case of handheld motions, we found that the estimation of calibration parameters improved performance as expected.

-In the future, we will investigate a complete degenerate motion analysis for multi-visual-inertial system along with robust estimation algorithms (e.g., Schmidt-KF [59]) to enable online calibration under degenerate motions.
+In the future, we will investigate a complete degenerate motion analysis for multi-visual-inertial system along with robust estimation algorithms (e.g., Schmidt-KF [49]) to enable online calibration under degenerate motions.